-A Will is a used to leave your personal and real property to others after your death.
-If someone dies without a will, State law will decide how property is distributed.
+- Will (Also known as Last Will and Testament): A Will is used to leave your personal and real property to others after your death.
+If someone dies without a will, state law will decide how property is distributed.
 If there is no Will, your goods can be distributed to your relatives according to the law called intestate succession.
 If there are no remaining relatives, your property can be given to Virginia through a process called escheatment.

-Advance Medical Directive is a general term used to describe Living Wills, Appointment of a Medical Power of Attorney and organ donation.
+- Advance Medical Directive (or Advanced Health Care Directive): Advance Medical Directive is a general term used to describe Living Wills, Appointment of a Medical Power of Attorney, and organ donation.
 You use this tool to state your wishes in advance in case of certain circumstances.

 Where can I find out more?